nuuuwan/news_lk3_data/README.md

 A litre of Lanka Kerosene (Rs.
 262) has been reduced by Rs.
 5, and its new retail price will be Rs.
 257.

 The selling price of a litre of Lanka Petrol 92 Octane and a litre of Lanka Auto Diesel remain as Rs.
 371 and Rs.
 363.

+The Chinese petroleum company SINOPEC announced its decision to adjust fuel prices in accordance with the CPC announcement from tonight.

 ◼️